Whatever you do… don’t call them cafeterias.

 Pro-tip: There are two parking structures off Main and 5th Streets, as well as a metered parking lot on 3rd and Bush.

 Built in 2016, Lot 579 bills itself as a unique artisanal market and California culinary experience, and it’s got the location to carry that California vibe.
-Located on PCH in Huntington Beach, the Surf City’s relaxed beach feel carries through to the fantastic food offerings in the Lot 579 food hall.
+Located at Pacific City on PCH in Huntington Beach, the Surf City’s relaxed beach feel carries through to the fantastic food offerings in the Lot 579 food hall.

 Brand new to the OC food hall scene is Tustin’s Mess Hall Market.
 There’s plenty of parking for this chef-driven food hall, and plenty of seating in the open, spacious interior.
 Just grab a spot at one of the red communal tables with their comfy padded box seats, or at one of the more traditional café tables and enjoy offerings from vendors you won’t find on any ol’ street corner.
 Grab a hot fair-trade drink at The Lost Bean Organic Coffee and Tea, have a New Jersey style slice at Big Parm Pizza, get a real-life Dagwood-style sandwich at The Sandwich Society, or luxuriate in a taste of the Peloponnese at The Little Greek.